Guidelines for a study of whole human beings,

 side and make explicit value judgements, before providing advice

-allow her or him to evaluate ours as the best of all possible worlds.
+may allow her or him to evaluate ours as the best of all possible

-On the contrary, we are always at the crossroad of development pathways
+worlds.
+On the contrary, we are always at the crossroad of development

-that can be better or worse than the starting point.
-Moreover, tt
+pathways that can be better or worse than the starting point.

-may well turns out that a pathway leading to advantages for a group
+Moreover, it may well turns out that a pathway leading to advantages

-is damaging others.
-Pareto optimality cannot be the ethical guiding
+others.
+Pareto optimality cannot be the ethical guiding principle

-principle of evolutionary economics.
-On the contrary, we are insisting
+of evolutionary economics.
+On the contrary, we are insisting on

 development pathways connected with their choice, their lack of